 6. Life of Pi (2012)

-Read More: Best Anti War Movies of All Time
+Read More: Best Anti-War Movies of All Time

 5. Amelie (2001)

 Amelie Poulain’s shenanigans to bring good into the lives of those around her form the crux of this warm, innocent French film.
-And this warmth is echoed through its glowing colour pattern.
+And this warmth is echoed through its glowing color pattern.
 A luminous yellow glow is omnipresent throughout the film, with interspersing dashes of green and red to show fleeting emotions.
-Almost as if the colours are a tinted lens through which we watch Amelie’s view of the city of Paris.
+Almost as if the colors are a tinted lens through which we watch Amelie’s view of the city of Paris.
 ‘Amelie’ is able to create a surreal, unique yet identifiable feel through its expressive smattering of them across the length of it.

 Read More: Best Self Discovery Movies of All Time